 Mexico City is a magical place to me.
-I fell in love with the city after spending several months there, getting to know its neighborhoods, street food, museums, and culture as much as possible could.
+I fell in love with the city after living there for several months, getting to know its neighborhoods, street food, museums, and culture as much as I possibly could.

 Did you know CDMX claims to have more museums (150+) than any city in the world?
 Or that it has roughly 22 million people in its metropolitan area, making it the largest metro area in the world outside of Asia?